grbfacet/facet/plasma-accel-explained.md

 We believe the latter is the correct explanation for the obscurity of a great deal of published research.
 Richard Feynman, a Nobel Prize winning American physicist in the 20th century, also known for his teaching ability, said if he couldn’t explain an idea to laymen, it meant he didn’t truly understand it himself.

-We have endeavored to demonstrate this second explanation for the obscurity of research papers by presenting plain English expositions of some research papers about the development of plasma based particle accelerators.
+We have endeavored to demonstrate this second explanation for the obscurity of research papers by presenting plain English explanations of some research papers about the development of plasma based particle accelerators.

 The approach of the presentations is top-down, first get an overview of the forest then delve into increasing levels of detail, the trees.
 There are three kinds of documents used to make the presentation of each research paper.
 First, there is the research paper itself.
 Second, there is the plain English explanation of the contents of the research paper.
 Third, there are physics tutorials to provide important physics background for the paper.
 The explanation and the tutorials have the layered top-down structure.